YOGA IN NORTH OAKS AND BEYOND SINCE 2003!

 YogaHotDish knows that even committed people get sick, travel and do favors for friends.
 That’s why showing up at another class to make up your missed class is never a problem; and, you can make up that class anytime, even weeks after-the-fact, so long as you’re still enrolled.

 Once you’re in a weekly groove, you set the stage for transformation.
 Your body, mind, spirit, start to crave more yoga as the results sneak up on you!
 You start to feel less achy, less grumpy.
-Maybe you caught a peek in the mirror and noticed a new muscle or you just like the way you feel after class and want more.
+Maybe you caught a peek in the mirror and noticed a new muscle or you just like the way you feel and want more.

 Add a second weekly class for $10.
 No, that doesn’t mean you have to sign up for another time-slot.
 You just show up to whatever second class you’d like, whenever you’d like and hand the instructor $10.
 You’re “in the club” now!